TI-Tokyo/riak_cs_service_bundle/README.md

 ## Load-testing

-The bundle provides a script, "load-test", which uses [s3-benchmark](https://github.com/TI-Tokyo/s3-benchmark) to generate sample data and perform the test.
+The bundle provides a script, "lib/load-test", which uses [s3-benchmark](https://github.com/TI-Tokyo/s3-benchmark) to generate sample data and perform the test.
 By default, it runs "../s3-benchmark/s3-benchmark", with parameters "-t 5 -l 10 -d 30", meaning 10 loops 30 sec each, in 3 threads.

-There is a script, "all-combos", that will build riak tags 2.2.6, 2.9.10 and 3.0.8, riak\_cs tags 2.1.3pre1 and 3.0.0pre8, and run the load test in all riak+riak\_cs combinations, with results logged in load-test-report.
+Another script, "scripts/all-combos", will build riak tags 2.2.6, 2.9.10 and 3.0.8, riak\_cs tags 2.1.3pre1 and 3.0.0pre8, and run the
+load test in all riak+riak\_cs combinations, with results logged in load-test-report.